One of the common challenges I’m noticing artists have about branding is figuring out that one thing that sets them apart from everyone else.

 2. You’re unique, but your branding angle isn’t.

 You can approach different angles by combining them in some creative way.
 Just saying you are a rapper or singer-songwriter from so and so is pointless.
-Don’t afraid to be more fine tuned and niche.
-My good friends AstraLogik are a music duo who are colored, gay and life partners with each other.
+Don’t be afraid to be more fine-tuned with your niche.
+My good friends AstraLogik are a music duo who are Filipino, gay and life partners with each other.
 Their brand is a mixture of these things that make them unique and multifaceted.

-Branding isn’t always about what you are or what you’ve experienced either.
-It could be based on the creative, political, economic or socially pursuits you are working towards.
+Branding isn’t always just about what you are or what you’ve experienced.
+It could be based on the creative, political, economic or social pursuits you are working towards.
 If you care about social issues like homelessness, your brand could be based on opening up your own homeless shelter.
 It could be based on things you are working towards, which can make for an interesting story.

 It could even be based on presenting your music creatively like Tierra Whack did with her album Whack World.

 Some people fall into a branding angle much easier because they do have some really interesting life experiences that make it natural.
+Good examples are Slick Rick and Black Violin.
 For others, it can take time to develop.
 This leads to the next point.

 3. What makes you unique will take time.

-Establishing your brand identity is the foundation to building yourself as someone who is unique.
-The reason why I feel you shouldn’t obsess over that “unique” angle earlier on is because I believe that it can take time for your “uniqueness” to manifest.
+Establishing your brand identity is the foundation of building yourself as someone who is unique.
+The reason why I feel you shouldn’t obsess over that “unique” angle earlier on is that I believe that it can take time for your “uniqueness” to manifest.

-Yes, you do need to eventually be able to build your brand in way that is distinguishable and somewhat unique, but there shouldn’t be pressure to do so right off the bat.
-Especially if you’ve only been in music for less than a few years.
+Yes, you do need to eventually be able to build your brand in a way that is distinguishable and somewhat unique.
+However, there shouldn’t be pressure to do so right off the bat, especially if you’ve only been in music for less than a few years.

 It’s possible to stumble into some life event or opportunity later that may redefine your brand.